 Thus, the court found that summary judgment was reached improperly, and it reversed the trial court’s decision to grant it.
 Presumably, the case was remanded for further proceedings.

 A workplace injury can happen anywhere.
 A construction worker can fall off a ladder, a teacher can slip in a hallway, or any number of other work-related accidents can happen.
 Often, these injuries can lead an employee to miss work and lose wages, on top of accumulating medical bills that can amount to thousands of dollars.
-The California workers’ compensation lawyers at Sharifi Firm, PLC can help you navigate the often confusing world of filing a workers’ compensation claim.
+The California workers’ compensation lawyers at Sharifi Firm, APC can help you navigate the often confusing world of filing a workers’ compensation claim.
 We are here to answer any questions that you have.

 More Blog Posts: